Tottenham transfer news: Spurs targeting double deal for Everton's Richarlison and Anthony Gordon but Chelsea interested in Brazilian forward

 Tottenham - as a club - also want to sign young English talent to develop and see left-winger Gordon as a talented player for the future.

-Everton are anticipating a bid from Spurs for both players, which could be made this week.
+Everton are anticipating a bid from Spurs for both players, which could be made this week, but the Toffees have zero interest in entertaining a double bid.

 Richarlison has been tracked by Spurs since he was at Watford and can provide competition across the front line, including backup to Harry Kane.